adityasoni9998/adityasoni9998.github.io/index.md

 **Interests and Experience:** I am interested in the Natural Language Processing and Applied Machine Learning.
 In particular, I want to explore the ethical aspects of Artificial Intelligence models - ensuring that they are unbiased, adversarially robust and trustworthy.

-For the research project under Prof. Mukherjee, I worked on identifying gender biases in neural network classifiers that were trained to predict the occupation of a human entity.
-My bachelor's thesis is about adversarial attacks on API-based NLP models.
-I have also developed a retrieval system for research papers that ranks papers based on their similarity with a query paper based on a specific section like background, result or method.

 In addition to my research endeavours, I have
 [Gradfolio](https://github.com/jitinnair1/gradfolio){:target="_blank"} is a responsive, dark-mode ready Jekyll theme designed keeping academia in mind.
 The easiest way to install the theme is to fork it using GitHub.
 Check the README file for [instructions](https://github.com/jitinnair1/gradfolio#installation){:target="_blank"}.